abetaresh/ML-Project/data/README.md

 with many animals and also humans.
 The labels are therefore not a one-hot encoding of unary classes but rather a binary representation of weather or not the nth object appears on a given picture.
-What's more same features are in effect mutually exclusive for instance "cloud" and "sunny", while others can be added up "baboon", "river".
+What's more same features are in effect mutually exclusive for instance "rainy" and "sunny", while others can be added up "baboon", "river".

 ### Consideration 2: Sparcity of the data set